LYFsmile Logo

 Social & Cultural Pressure: Exposure to unrealistic beauty standards through social media and peer comparison can create dissatisfaction with one’s body and pressure to look a certain way.

 Psychological Factors: Traits like perfectionism, low self-esteem, and difficulty managing emotions increase the risk.
-Teens may feel they are “not good enough” and try to control their body to cope.
+Teens may feel they are “not good enough” and try to control their bodies to cope.

 Need for Control: When overwhelmed by academics, relationships, or family expectations, teens may use food restriction, bingeing, or purging as a way to feel in control.